-immunoassays: extraction methods you can use with dried blood samples
+immunoassays: extractions you can use with dried samples

 As the COVID-19 crisis continues to wreak havoc on public health, international relations and the world economy, all eyes are on our research scientists in the hope they can develop more effective SARS-CoV-2 tests and insightful data.
 To do this, laboratories around the globe are rapidly developing immunoassays for COVID-19.
 Several labs have successfully on-boarded Mitra® microsampling devices with VAMS® technology from Neoteryx to conduct testing on a variety of analytes, including immunoglobulins.
 A question raised by researchers considering this technology and using dried blood samples is: How can I optimize extraction methods to achieve strong signals and stable extracts when running an immunoassay?